ess-dmsc/kafka-to-nexus/documentation/commands.md

 Commands encoded via [streaming-data-types](https://github.com/ess-dmsc/streaming-data-types) are used to start and stop file writing.

-Commands are sent through Kafka via the broker and topic specified by the `--command-status-uri` option.
+All commands are sent through Kafka via the broker and topic specified by the `--command-status-uri` option.

+Start commands can also be sent via the topic specified by `--job-pool-uri`, where a pool of file-writers can be configured to consume jobs from a common topic.
+When a pool is used, the start command typically specifies a separate topic (in the `control_topic` field) that will be used for further communication related to the job.

 ## Message types